tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/3-reading-type-signatures.md

 const startsWithC = (s: string): boolean => s.toLowerCase().startsWith('c');
 ```

 You've seen this function at the end of the last chapter.
 Nothing fancy, it's
 just a simple function that asserts that a `string` starts with the character
 `c`.
-This code combines type signature and implementation, though.
-For the sake
-of isolating its type signature, let's define it as a `type`:
+Let's look at the type signature in isolation:

 ```typescript
 type startsWithC = (s: string) => boolean;
 ```

 We've removed pesky implementation details and are left with the types for the
 input value, `string`, and the output value, `boolean`.
-We are looking at the
-function from a higher level of abstraction.
+The function signature
+defines a contract that other code can rely on.
+This function only takes
+strings and only returns booleans.

 Let's look at the other two predicates we've introduced: